 The release of the London Rape Review yesterday (7 December 2021) further illustrates the extent to which victims and survivors of rape and sexual abuse are being let down by the criminal justice system.
-The stats revealed in the report emphasise what Rape Crisis England & Wales have been saying for years, and which we outlined in our joint ‘The Decriminalisation of Rape’ report: there needs to be a complete and urgent overhaul of how rape cases are handled by the police and the CPS.
+The statistics revealed in the report emphasise what Rape Crisis England & Wales has been saying for years, and which we outlined in our joint ‘The Decriminalisation of Rape’ report: there needs to be a complete and urgent overhaul of how rape cases are handled by the police and the Crown Prosecution Service (CPS).

 - Only 1% of cases in each of the three time periods studied reached court, which represents a near-total failure to deliver justice.